 - High-Gloss: High-gloss paint has a very shiny finish and is often used on trim, doors, and cabinets.
 It’s very durable and easy to clean, but it can highlight imperfections and may not be the best choice for large areas.

 So, which paint sheen is right for your project?
 Here are a few factors to consider:

 - Durability: If you need paint that can stand up to wear and tear, you’ll want to choose a paint with a higher sheen.
 Semi-gloss and high-gloss paints are the most durable.

-- Cleanability: If you have a lot of traffic in a particular room or area, you’ll want paint that’s easy to clean.
-Semi-gloss and high-gloss paints are the easiest to clean.
+- Clean-ability: If you have a lot of traffic in a particular room or area, you’ll want paint I would suggest looking at Benjamin Moore Scuff-X

-- Hiding imperfections: If you’re painting over a surface with imperfections, you’ll want to choose a paint with a lower sheen to help hide them.
-Flat and eggshell paints are good options.
+- Hiding imperfections: If you’re walls have lived a lot of life and has a bunch of dings and dents and repairs you’ll want to look at a paint with a lower sheen to help hide them.
+Flat and matte finishes should be your first stop.

 Ultimately, the best paint sheen for your project will depend on your personal preferences and the specific needs of your space.
 Consider the factors above and choose the sheen that will work best for you.

 Bart Caldwell is a entrepreneur and business owner.
 With his ambition, tenacity, and dedication to hard work, he has built Caldwell Painting that is respected throughout the industry for their high-quality services and innovative solutions.
 Bart’s passion for excellence in all service areas has seen him build a solid reputation as a reliable problem solver and leader.
 His reputation of professionalism, integrity and quality has made him one of the industry’s most sought-after business owners.